renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 | DUR (WT)    | STR   | INIT |     | DB  | LUC(TT) |
 | 30/35 (6/7) | 30/35 | 7    |     | \+5 | 40 (8)  |

+- Vitals:
   - Movement: Foot 4/12
   - Senses: Normal
   - Tags: Natural, Humanoid, Human
   - Language Group: HHED

+- Features:
-  - Class: Initiate of the One
+  - Class: **Initiate of the One**
     - Initiated into the worship of The One that Chose Us, and recipient of its favor.
     - You gain +5 STR and +5 DUR (included above)

-  - Class: Crusader of the One
+  - Class: **Crusader of the One**
     - You gain +DB damage against enemies of the One (including those who oppose it, those who are aligned with opposing spirits, and members of peoples that don’t seek its favor.)

 - Skills:
   - Knowledge: Theology 50
   - Athletics 50
   - Deception 40
   - Fray 60
   - Language: Common 25
   - Language: Royal 75
   - Perception 50
   - Persuasion 50
   - Pole-Arms 70
   - Profession: Priest 40
   - Profession: Crusader 60
   - Thrown Weapons 60
   - Protocol 50
   - Stealth 40 (20 in armor)

-  - Armor: 8 Armor
+- Armor Value: 7 armor
+- Drawbacks: -10 to checks that include your COO.
+- Tags: Composite, Cumbersome, Heavy

+- Items
+  - Brigandine Armor: 7 AV, -10 to checks that include your COO
+    - Tags: Composite, Cumbersome, Heavy
-  - Spear of the Chosen
+  - Spear of the Chosen: Pole-Arms, 2D10+6+DB, AP -2.
+    - Tags: Two-Handed, Reach
+    - Special: Creatures with the Natural tag and without the Human tag are *Vulnerable* to this weapon.
+  - Profession: Crusader *Skill Kit*

+- Combat Stats:
+  - Armor Value: 8
+  - Attack: **Spear of the Chosen**
     - 70 (Pole-Arms), 2D10+5, AP -2.
 Tags: Reach.
-Non-Humans are
-        Vulnerable to this attack.
+Non-Humans are *Vulnerable* to this attack.
     - 60 (Thrown Weapons), 1D10+7, AP -2.
 Range 10m/20m/30m/40m.
-        Non-Humans are Vulnerable to this attack.
+Non-Humans are *Vulnerable* to this attack.

-  - Items

-      - Brigandine Armor: 8 Armor, -10 to COO- and REF-linked skills.
-        Heavy.
-      - Spear of the Chosen: Pole-Arms, 2D10+6+DB, AP -2.
-Tags:
-        Two-Handed, Reach.
-Creatures with the Natural tag and without the Human tag are Vulnerable to this weapon.

 ### Clay Pot